 The workers of San Jose, CA traveled to their offices around 27.33 minutes lately and drove alone to get there.
 The rest of the residents carpooled and used public transit.

-The median rent for an apartment in San Jose, CA increased by 4.9% to $2867.
-Statistics show that house rent price increased by 2.7% this month making it up to $3055.
-The median rent for a loft faced changes as well, it increased by 1%, the price tag now starts at $3433.
-An average room will now go for $1193, the median rent price for a room increased by 2%.
+The median rent for an apartment in San Jose, CA decreased by 22.6% to $3,560.
+Statistics show that house rent price increased by 6.7% this month making it up to $5,318.
+Condos faced an upward trend these days.
+The median rent for a condo decreased by 2.3%, it’s now available for $5,292.
+The median rent for a loft faced changes as well, it increased by 0.6%, the price tag now starts at$3,488.
+An average room will now go for $1,234, the median rent price for a room decreased by 0.1%.
+The median rent for a townhouse increased by 21.1%, you’ll have to spend around $5,536 to get one.

 There is a lot to choose from in San Jose.
 With Rentberry, it’s easy to find your perfect San Jose apartment.
 Want to be close to Cupertino, Mountain View, Fremont or Palo Alto?
 Remember, San Jose is very in demand and there may be competition to rent apartments in the best areas, so stand out from the crowd and make a custom offer.